 Brush your bread before it goes into the oven and bake according to recipe instructions.

-4. Vegan butter
+🧈 Vegan butter

-It works with both savoury and sweet dishes because it adds a rich flavour that is neither sweet nor savoury.
+It works with both savoury and sweet dishes because it adds a deep flavour that is neither sweet nor savoury.

 A butter glaze works well on a simple bun or brioche-style burger buns especially if you want to neutralise some of their sweetness.

 Con: There are many different types of butter so not every version of vegan butter will work in the same way.
 In addition to that, vegan butter is also less easily available in some parts of the world.
-If you're looking for a cheaper alternative use plant milk might be a better option.
+If you're looking for a cheaper alternative then using plant milk might be a better option.

-5. Vegetable Oil
+🫒 Vegetable Oil